 China users: don’t use TOM Skype

-If you live in China and you go to the Microsoft website to download Skype without a VPN, there’s a good chance you’ll end up with TOM Skype.
+If you live in China and go to the Microsoft website to download Skype without a VPN, you’ll have a good chance to end up with TOM Skype.
 While it looks more or less the same, TOM Skype is a China-compliant version of Skype that allows Chinese authorities to independently spy on and censor conversations.

 Instead, connect to a VPN and download the international version that Chinese authorities can’t crack, at least not without Skype’s explicit permission and assistance.

-Tip: Many VPNs are blocked in China.
+Tip: The Chinese government blocks many VPNs.
 We maintain a list of working China VPN services.

 VPN for Skype FAQ